JoseRoca/WinFBX2/docs/Windows GUI/Windows Controls/CButton Class.md

 ## <a name="disable"></a>Disable

 Disables a button.
-Returns FALSE if the windows was previous disabled; otherwise TRUE.
+Returns FALSE if the windows was previously disabled; otherwise TRUE.

 ```
 FUNCTION Disable () AS BOOLEAN